 And of course Paid Work

-Any reduction in your Newstart payment due to paid work means that you are ineligible for Work for the Dole.
-As it says in the Mutual Obligation Requirements Guideline:
+Any reduction in your Newstart payment due to paid work means that you can be ineligible for Work for the Dole.
+As it says in the Managing and Monitoring Mutual Obligation Requirements and Job Plan Guideline:

-• for job seekers receiving less than the full rate of Newstart Allowance, Youth Allowance (other) or Parenting Payment Single, where the rate is reduced due to the income test (Note: A reduced rate can result from the job seeker’s own income and / or their partner’s income.)
+• the job seeker is receiving less than the full rate of Newstart Allowance, Youth Allowance (other), or Parenting Payment Single, where the rate is reduced due to the income test (combined income of the job seeker and, if applicable, their partner)